agilord/aws_client/generated/aws_workspaces_api/README.md

 *About the service:*
-Amazon WorkSpaces enables you to provision virtual, cloud-based Microsoft Windows and Amazon Linux desktops for your users.
+Amazon WorkSpaces enables you to provision virtual, cloud-based Microsoft Windows or Amazon Linux desktops for your users, known as <i>WorkSpaces</i>.
+WorkSpaces eliminates the need to procure and deploy hardware or install complex software.
+You can quickly add or remove users as your needs change.
+Users can access their virtual desktops from multiple devices or web browsers.

 ## Links